This is the story of America’s most unlikely mavericks… it’s hidden renegades.

 Having reclaimed their freedom, those runaways who survived the perilous journey faced the new challenges of finding food and shelter as well as figuring out what they would do with their lives now that they were hunted men.

-Changing their names to avoid detection, many runaways gravitated towards the small coffee fields that had been abandoned by their Hawaiian and Chinese predesessors.
+Changing their names to avoid detection, many runaways gravitated towards the small coffee fields that had been abandoned by their Hawaiian and Chinese predecessors.
 Though there was little money in it, the independence that growing coffee provided, was a god-send to these pioneers.

 Realizing that a return to Japan was now impossible, many of the runaways sent home for "picture brides."
 These brave women (and the calming influence they brought with them), helped create the first stable community in Kona.
 Their arrival, witnessed the establishment of the first churches, schools and civic organizations in what had formerly resembled the "wild west" more than a South Pacific paradise.
 And with that, the Japanese finally began to lay down roots in Hawaii.

 Growing up picking coffee on the family farm, the "Nisei" (second generation Japanese) learned the value of hard work very early in life.
-Though it was physcially challenging, the Nisei enjoyed a stable, wholesome childhood.
+Though it was physically challenging, the Nisei enjoyed a stable wholesome childhood.
 This childhood like many others in America, came to an end on December 7th, 1941.
 Following the attacks on Pearl Harbor, the Japanese community faced a pivotal moment in their history.
 Though most were spared, the Kona Japanese watched many of their neighbors being taken away to internment camps without any formal charges.

 Expected to go down quietly, the Nisei surprised everyone.
 While they were initially barred from participation in the US military, they fought for the right to serve their country, and eventually convinced President Roosevelt to create a segregated, all Japanese unit against the advice of many of his closest military advisors.
 Upon discovering that they would be allowed to serve, the Nisei volunteered in numbers so vast, men had to be turned away because there just wasn't enough room for them all.
 In the end, only 2686 men were accepted from over 10,000 Hawaii volunteers.